00rayan/rockpaperscissorrevolver/README.md

 Once all of these features are finished, the game will be complete, with only minor bug fixes or improvements:
 -Complex/simple pattern recognition [In progress]
+-Graphics [In progress]
--Russian Roulette to replace FT10 system [Not implemented]
+-Russian Roulette to replace FT10 system [Done]
--Change game to rock paper scissors [Not implemented]
+-Change game to rock paper scissors [Done]
+-Dynamic weighting [Not implemented]
+-Win/lose based predictions [Not implemented]
 -Improved file management [Not implemented]
--Graphics [Not implemented]
 -Audio/Sound effects [Not implemented]
 -Miscallaneous, fun mechanics (powerups, powerdowns eg) [Not implemented]
 -Challenge Mode: 1 HP, endless with invincible hardmode bot.
+[Not implemented]

+Development Stages:
+1. Make first finished prototype with graphics [In progress]
+2. Significantly improve AI [Not started]
+3. Polish visuals, animations, SFX, etc. [Not started]

 ---